-We report here details of a PVDIS experiment that was carried out at the Thomas Jefferson National Accelerator Facility 201 (Jefferson Lab, or JLab) in 2009, JLab E08-011.
-During this experiment, PVES asymmetries on a deuterium target were 202 measured at two DIS and five nucleon resonance kinematic settings.
-The precision of the DIS measurement was higher than that 203 of E122, and the kinematics were optimized for the extraction of the $C{2q}$ couplings.
-The DIS asymmetry and the $C{2q}$ couplings, 204 published in Ref.
-[48], improved over previous data by a factor of five.
-Data taken at resonance settings had larger uncertainties, 205 but nevertheless provided the first PVES data covering the whole nucleon resonance region.
-The resonance asymmetry results, 206 published in Ref.
-[49], provided the first observation of quark-hadron duality on parity-violating observables.
-In this archival 207 paper we first review the formalism for PVDIS, the SLAC E122 experiment, then describe the new JLab experiment E08-011 208 including its apparatus, data analysis, and all systematic uncertainties.
-In addition to PVES asymmetries, we report asymmetry 209 results on inclusive pion production, pair-production, and beam-normal asymmetries.
-Finally, we provide interpretations of the 210 electron asymmetries in DIS and the nucleon resonance regions.
-211
+We report here details of a PVDIS experiment that was carried out at the Thomas Jefferson National Accelerator Facility (Jef-198 ferson Lab, or JLab) in 2009, JLab E08-011.
+During this experiment, PVES asymmetries on a deuterium target were measured 199 at two DIS and five nucleon resonance kinematic settings.
+The precision of the DIS measurement was higher than that of E122, 200 and the kinematics were optimized for the extraction of the C{2q} couplings.
+The DIS asymmetry and the C{2q} couplings were 201 published in Ref.
+[48], which improved over previous data by a factor of five.
+Data taken at resonance settings had larger uncer-202 tainties, but nevertheless provided the first PVES data covering the whole nucleon resonance region.
+The resonance asymmetry 203 results were published in Ref.
+[49] which provided the first observation on quark-hadron duality on parity-violating observ-204 ables.
+In this archival paper we first review the formalism for PVDIS, the SLAC E122 experiment, then report the new JLab 205 experiment E08-011 including its apparatus, data analysis, and all systematic uncertainties.
+In addition to PVES asymmetries, 206 we report asymmetry results on inclusive pion production, pair-production, and beam-normal asymmetries.
+Finally, we provide 207 interpretations of the electron asymmetries in DIS and the nucleon resonance regions.
+208